 Some typical examples of concerns or problems are:

 Once an instructor checks-off his or her concerns, PASS will generate an email to the Student Services team.
-This team consists of members from Counselling, Educational Advising, Disability Resource Centre, and Financial Aid and Awards.
+This team consists of members from Counselling, Educational Advising, Centre for Accessibility Services, and Financial Aid and Awards.

 Together with the student, a PASS member identifies resources that could be most helpful.
 Whether that means a learning strategies workshop, visiting Financial Aid and Awards or other available supports.
 Connections are made with the student by email, phone and in-person.
 Students are also encouraged to speak with their instructor to discuss their concerns.